How To Determine Your Hair Type: Four Factors To Consider

 - 2C (defined wave, which starts at the roots and has shorter intervals)

 It’s usually more prone to frizz than straight hair, but less prone than curly hair.
 Avoid touching your hair too much as it increases the frizz.
 They need hydration and products with murumuru butter.
-To finalize, a cream containing chestnut seed oil is enough for the hair - but don’t use in the roots.
+To finalize, a cream containing chestnut seed oil is enough for the hair - but don’t use it in the roots.

 Type 3: Curly hair